damiso15/alx-higher_level_programming/0x03-python-data_structures/README.md

 * 2-replace_in_list.py - Write a function that replaces an element of a list at a specific position (like in C).
 * 3-print_reversed_list_integer.py - Write a function that prints all integers of a list, in reverse order.
 * 4-new_in_list.py - Write a function that replaces an element in a list at a specific position without modifying the original list (like in C).
+* 5-no_c.py - Write a function that removes all characters c and C from a string.